jlaumon/blog/content/about.md

 <!--more-->

 My name's Jeremy, and this is my personal (but technical) blog.
-I'm a video game developer and more specifically an engine developer.
+I'm a video game programmer and more specifically an engine programmer.

 Here I'll try to talk about C++, low level engine stuff, and probably some real time graphics too.